nbro/FinancialNewsSearchEngine/README.md

 > easy easy lemon squeezy

-and if there's a document in the database whose contents contain that sentence, it should be able to retrieve it, although it would not be able to distinguish which document is the best for the user's needs, which (in general) can vary a lot, of course, i.e., this would be not easy to do even if I had a lot more (and even infinite?) time, lets say!
+and if there's a document in the database whose contents contain that sentence, it should be able to retrieve it, although it would not be able to distinguish very well which document is the best for the user's needs, which can vary a lot, of course.
+In general, this would be not easy to do even if I had a lot more time.

-More specifically, the actual algorithm right now being used for searching is very simple and dumb: given a set of words or terms ($w_1, w_2, ... , w_n$) representing a query $q_n$, it tries to find all webdocuments [previously downloaded (and parsed) by a so-called "[crawler](https://en.wikipedia.org/wiki/Web_crawler)" (in this case it was [Nutch](http://nutch.apache.org/)) and indexed (i.e., put simply, organized in a way for easy retrieval and ranking using specialized data structures such as "[inverted indices](https://en.wikipedia.org/wiki/Inverted_index)") by another program called [Solr](http://lucene.apache.org/solr/) (which under the hood uses another program called [Lucene](https://lucene.apache.org/) for indexing and searching)] which contain strings for which one or more of $w_1, w_2, ... , w_n$ are either a substring, partial or exact match (e.g., if "eco" was a term $w_i$ in the query $q_n$, then documents with words "economic" or "economy" would also be retrieved), ignoring any case sensitivity, i.e., "hello" would be the same as "hELLo".
+More specifically, the actual algorithm right now being used for searching is very simple and dumb.
+Given a set of words or terms ($w_1, w_2, ... , w_n$) representing a query $q_n$, it tries to find all web documents which contain strings for which one or more of $w_1, w_2, ... , w_n$ are either a substring, partial or exact match.
+For example, if `"eco"` was a term $w_i$ in the query $q_n$, then documents with words `"eco"`, `"economic"` or `"economy"` would also be retrieved), ignoring any case sensitivity, i.e., `"economic"` would be the same as `"ECOnoMIC"`.

+These documents were previously downloaded (and parsed) by a so-called [_crawler_](https://en.wikipedia.org/wiki/Web_crawler) (in this case it was [Nutch](http://nutch.apache.org/)) and indexed (i.e., put simply, organized in a way for easy retrieval and ranking using specialized data structures such as [_inverted indices_](https://en.wikipedia.org/wiki/Inverted_index)) by _Solr_, which under the hood uses another program called [_Lucene_](https://lucene.apache.org/) for indexing and searching.

 I've not customized the indexing process of Solr (because of lack of time, of course).
-Moreover I didn't go much into the details of how actually Solr works, which approaches or data structures it uses, etc.
+Moreover I didn't go much into the details of how actually Solr works, which exact approaches or data structures it uses, etc. I'm only aware of the fact that _Lucene_ uses a [vector space model](https://en.wikipedia.org/wiki/Vector_space_model) and a [boolean model](https://en.wikipedia.org/wiki/Standard_Boolean_model) to determine how relevant a given document is to a user's query, as it's explained [here](https://lucene.apache.org/core/2_9_4/scoring.html).

 So, regarding the searching process there's much to improve in this application!
 Check the `TODOs` section below for more details of features I would like to add to this SE.

-Regarding the presentation of the results, a nice feature that's already implemented is the highlighting of the matches in the contents of the webdocuments in the result snippets (not in the title or in the URL).
-Other useful features that could improve the user experience are "query suggestion" and "query correction", which I also want to implement!
+Regarding the presentation of the results, a nice feature that's already implemented is the highlighting of the matches in the contents of the web documents in the result snippets (not in the title or in the URL).
+Other useful features that could improve the user experience are _query suggestion_ and _query correction_, which I also want to implement.
 Right now the UI is very simple, but this was also my goal, even though, for example, I could have added other optional features which are very related to financial news, like displaying stock markets, etc.